Once upon a time, in a huge forest there lived a man called Ratnakar.

-When Ratnakar opened his eyes, Narada looked at him and smiled, 'Your past will no longer trouble you.
+When Ratnakar opened his eyes, Narada looked at him and smiled.
+"Your past will no longer trouble you.
 You are born new today.
-You will be called as Valmiki [one is comes from an anthill] henceforth...Go and leave your life to the full...'
+You will be called as Valmiki [one who has come from an anthill] henceforth.
+Go and lead your life to the full. "

 Valmiki got up and fell at the feet of Sage Narada and thanked him.

 Narada smiled and gave a brief outline of Rama's story.
-Valmiki listened to the story.

 It was at that minute that a hunter killed the male bird with his arrow.
 The female bird screeched wildly.
-Valmiki saw all this and without his own knowledge uttered the first 'sloka' [hymns] at the sight of the wailing female bird.
+Valmiki saw all this and without his own knowledge uttered the first 'sloka" [hymn] at the sight of the wailing female bird.

-Valmiki went on write the Ramayana – the story of Rama based on the two birds and the outline given by Sage Narada.
+Valmiki went on to write the epic of Ramayana – the story of Rama – based on the outline given by Sage Narada.